 “I’ve got them,” Sandy shoved the keys in Dani’s face, “hurry up.”

-Dani was just about to say something extremely rude, but she turned her attention back to the parking lot when she caught some slight movement in the distance.
+Dani bit her tongue as she turned her attention back to the parking lot.
+She caught some slight movement in the distance.
 Bob was still grounded, puffing away on the concrete next to the corpse.
 Dani stepped out toward the doorway and squinted her eyes toward the evening sun.
-Two more figures approached with the lumbering gait she had grown so used to in the new world.
+Two more figures approached with the lumbering gait she had grown so used to seeing in the new world.

 Dani turned to Sandy.
 The older woman’s face had gone pale.
 She had seen them as well.
 Dani moved over and placed her hand across Sandy’s mouth.
 Sandy’s eyes were wide in confusion.